Consumer component of

 According to https://openid.net/specs/openid-authentication-2_0.html#positive_assertions,

-assoc_handle, and, if present in
+assoc_handle, and, if

 identity, must be signed.